bukharifaraz/bukharifaraz.github.io/_rl/mdp.md

 <div>
 <h3>Markov Process</h3>

-# What is a Markov Process?

 A **Markov Process** is a type of stochastic process that satisfies the *Markov property* — the idea that the future state depends only on the current state, not the sequence of past states.

----

-## Layman Definition
+<h3>Layman Definition</h3>

-In simple terms, a Markov Process is like a memoryless system:
-Where you are now is all that matters in deciding where you go next.
+In simple terms, a Markov Process is like a memoryless system:  Where you are now is all that matters in deciding where you go next.
 The path you took to reach here does not affect the next step.

----

-## Formal Definition
+<h3>Formal Definition</h3>

 A Markov Process is defined as a tuple: